 As such, she was what was then known as a stunt journalist.
 The label was not without significance, for the search for sensational copy in the less salubrious corners of the city — the criminal hangouts, the brothels, the asylums and the sweatshops — involved considerable risks.

 As one might expect, there were those who wondered whether this was suitable work for a woman, and Banks seems to have had doubts of her own.
 Her male counterparts

 are never asked to risk more than their lives in the getting or the manufacture of the news, while the woman reporter frequently takes her life in one hand and her honor (sic) in the other.

 Indeed, she turned down a number of front-line assignments.
 She had previously refused to play the prostitute in New York, and she backed out of a role as a Salvation Army worker that took her into the depths of the London slums.

 Instead she went undercover in such traditional working-class occupations as domestic servant and flower girl.
 Nor were the subsequent articles merely sensationalist.
 Following a stint as a laundry worker, she published an exposé that drew attention to the long hours of unremitting toil.
-And her observations on the crossing sweeper —”not a beggar, but a man of business, however humble his line of opportunities may be”— were similarly progressive.
+And her observations on the crossing sweeper — that he was ‘not a beggar but a man of business, however humble his line of opportunities may be’ — were similarly progressive.

 And not only a man — or a woman — of business.
 For the crossing sweeper, according to Banks, was an artist of sorts with an eye for geometrical symmetry, for straight lines and circles and right-angled triangles.
 She admired the skill with which they performed seemingly low-level tasks, anticipating by many years the generous spirit of the young Ernest Hemingway, who would watch the fishermen on the Seine, captivated by their skill.
 Fishing, performed properly, and with something akin to love, was an art.
 So too, Banks had argued, was the cleaning of a crossing.